 MBA in Hospitality Management: Degree Overview

 Schools offer Master of Business Administration (MBA) programs in hospitality or hospitality management to students who would like to take on leadership roles in hotels, resorts and other businesses in the industry.
-Students can prepare to work for businesses that cater to international and domestic travelers alike.
-They might also get to take advantage of co-op or internship opportunities.
 Program concentrations may be available in areas that include marketing and event leadership.
-Voluntary certification is available from hospitality industry organizations.

 The curriculum for an MBA program in hospitality management usually includes core business courses in accounting and economics.
 Through program coursework, students gain the leadership skills necessary to improve a restaurant's customer service, staff a hotel or increase a resort's revenues.
-Coursework can also touch on topics in ethical management, career planning and research methods.
-Other subjects covered in a program may include:
+Coursework can cover topics in ethical management, career planning and research methods.
+Other subjects in a program may include:

 - Decision-making and leadership